Deaf Studies: Educational Interpreting

-A shortage of interpreters for deaf and hard of hearing individuals exists in Arizona and the US.
-The shortage affects elementary and secondary schools most severely.
-The Educational Interpreting Emphasis at the University of Arizona is designed to address this problem.
+A shortage of interpreters for deaf and hard-of-hearing individuals exists in Arizona and the U.S. The shortage affects elementary and secondary schools most severely.
+The Educational Interpreting/ASL Interpreting emphasis is designed to address this problem.

 Subject to approval: